c3g/GenPipes/README.md

 ├── Homo_sapiens.GRCh37.ini
 └── log/
 ```
-The assembly name is, by default, the one used by [Ensembl](http://www.ensembl.org/) e.g. "*GRCh37*"
+The assembly name is the one used by the download source e.g. "*GRCh37*" for [Ensembl](http://www.ensembl.org/).
 Each species directory contains a `<scientific_name>.<assembly>.ini` file
 which lists among other things, the assembly synonyms e.g. "*hg19*":